Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-s3-object-storage/s3_cache_example.md

 ## S3 and Clickhouse start time

-Let's create a table with 1000 parts and move the to s3.
+Let's create a table with 1000 parts and move them to s3.
 ```sql
 CREATE TABLE test_s3( A Int64, S String, D Date)
 ENGINE = MergeTree PARTITION BY D ORDER BY A